igorkry/tnt4j-streams/README.md

         * ExecutorRejectedTaskOfferTimeout - time to wait (in seconds) for a task to be inserted into bounded queue if max. queue size is reached.
 Default value - `20sec`.
 (Optional) Actual only if `ExecutorsBoundedModel` is set to `true`.
-  * StreamCacheMaxSize - max. size of stream resolved values cache.
+  * StreamCacheMaxSize - max. capacity of stream resolved values cache.
 Default value - `100`.
 (Optional)
   * StreamCacheExpireDuration - stream resolved values cache entries expiration duration in minutes.
 Default value - `10`.
 (Optional)

     sample: